kluwik/command_line/Assignment.md

 2. Decompress the archive.

 Check the list of files in your current directory.
 See, that the folder `data/` appeared - it was extracted from the archive.
 The archive file is still there but it is not needed anymore.
 It is a good practice to mind order in your files, especially on the server with other users.
-So, [see step 3].
+So, see step 3.

 3. Remove the archive file.